vvb333007/espshell/docs/README.md

 pattern generation :).
 Also I try to keep it small: it is just 1 file and I want to keep it like that

-The shell itself is one single .c file; you can use supplied espshell.ino sketch as an
+The shell itself is one single .c file; you can use supplied example_blink.ino sketch as an
 example: it is a simple LED blink sketch.